KrzysztofCwalina/prompts/clients/add_model_factory.md

 Often these constructors or setters are internal, as the model (usually a model used only as output) is instantiated by the library itself, not the user developer.
 In some scenarios (e.g. mocking for unit tests) the user wants to instantiate such output models, and so we provide model factories for these scenarios.
 Your task is to create a factory method for namespaces that miss those.

+The factory type should have the following doc comment: /// <summary> Model factory for models. </summary>
+The factory methods should have a doc comment similar to:
+    /// <summary> Initializes a new instance of <see cref="OpenAI.Chat.ChatCompletion"/>. </summary>
+    /// <returns> A new <see cref="OpenAI.Chat.ChatCompletion"/> instance for mocking. </returns>